intelligent-machine-learning/dlrover/docs/design/scale-node-design.md

     @abstractmethod
     def generate_resource_plan_with_optimizer(self, config={}) -> ResourcePlan:
-        """Generate a resource plan by an optimizer""" pass
+        """Generate a resource plan by an optimization""" pass
 ```